NativeScript/nativescript-app-templates/packages/template-blank-ts/README.md

 ## Walkthrough

 ### Architecture
-The application root component is located at:
+The application root module:
-- `app-root.xml` - sets up a Frame that lets you navigate between pages.
+- `/app/app-root` - sets up a Frame that lets you navigate between pages.

-There is a single blank page that sets up an empty page layout:
+There is a single blank page module that sets up an empty layout:
-- `/home`
+- `/app/home/home-page`

 **Home** page has the following components:
 - `ActionBar` - It holds the title of the page.